fai-saarland/bughive/README.md

 ### Testing Final Policies

-For running policy testing on the final policies (on the test set), we recommend using the provided ASNets test driver (see `./test_drivers/asnets_test_driver.py --help').
+For running policy testing on the final policies (on the test set), we recommend using the provided ASNets test driver (see `./test_drivers/asnets_test_driver.py --help`).

 We precomputed pools and simulation files.
 The search configuration for the oracle step is: